 Elena Pici, General Secretary and Head of the Inter-Institutional Committee on Measures against Organized Crime opened the second day of the meeting by welcoming participants and stressing the BAMIN network’s role in fostering collaboration among jurisdictions.
 The welcoming remarks were followed by short presentations from representatives of asset management agencies, as well as keynote speakers from the U.S. Marshals Service from the United States Department of Justice, the Criminal Assets Bureau in Dublin, the National Police Chiefs’ Council in London, and Europol.

-The OSCE, together with the German Corporation for International Cooperation (GIZ), supported the BAMIN AGM 2021, opening the doors for new multi-donor event and a fruitful longer cooperation.
+The OSCE, together with the German Corporation for International Cooperation (GIZ) through the Global Program on ‘Combating Illicit Financial Flows’, supported the BAMIN AGM 2021, opening the doors for new multi-donor event and a fruitful longer cooperation.

 The OSCE supports BAMIN through its extra-budgetary project, Strengthening the fight against transnational organized crime in South-Eastern Europe through improved regional co-operation in asset seizure, confiscation, management and re-use.
 This regional initiative is jointly implemented by the OSCE Transnational Threats Department and the Office of the Co-ordinator of OSCE Economic and Environmental Activities (OCEEA)